valango/adventOfCode/README.md

 of not noticing my typo in looping condition (line 28 of [day_14.js](day_14.js))!<br />
 Interesting: the _`algorithm2()`_ in my code would melt down with sample dataset for the puzzle#1, but works fine with the real data ...
 I wonder if a good generic solution exists?
-* `day 14:` This was an absolutely awesome puzzle!
+* `day 15:` This was an absolutely awesome puzzle!
 The hardest part was to understand the wording.
 I was able to code only after executing the solution path on paper!
+* `day 16:` I liked that one!
+As usual, typos (inside the _regExpr_ - this time), were my worst enemies. 👻 👺 💩

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'